nkatwesigye/capstone-casting-app/README.md

 Actors with attributes id , name, age and gender

 ## Environment Variables

-In the `.env` file, there is a JWT token for each User Role and the DATABASE_URL
+The Auth0 domain,api audience and JWT tokens for each User Role can be found in `setup.sh`.
 - CASTING_ASSISTANT
 - CASTING_DIRECTOR
 - EXECUTIVE_PRODUCER